Skip Navigation

 Ideal for malls, airports, universities, medical centers, stadiums, and more, wayfinding kiosks are a simple solution to guide guests and customers at unfamiliar places.

 Replace bulletin boards and static maps with interactive kiosks that offer digital maps to lost visitors.
-Not only can these types of kiosks provide maps, business descriptions, and operation hours, but they’re also easily updated with the most current information for guests.
+Not only can these types of kiosks provide maps, business descriptions, and operation hours, but they’re also easily updated with the most current information for guests and can include important ADA features and multilingual support.

 Choosing the right kiosk can seem like a daunting task, but the best place to start is examining your customer’s journey and how self-service technology can improve the experience.
 Once you’ve determined this, narrowing down the right kiosk application becomes easier.